Imagine having a list of 5000 people who showed interest in your product and service.

 15. Offer a buyer converter product

-If you would like to know more about the concept of buyer converter product, you can read about it in our post about the buyer converter product.
+If you would like to know more about the buyer converter product concept, you can read about it in our post about the buyer converter product.

 These are low-ticket offers that convert leads or visitors into customers.
 They only pay a few dollars… but it fundamentally changes the relationship between you and your prospect.